rockdaboot/wget2/docs/wget2.md

       wget2 --retry-on-http-error=*,\!404 https://example.com/

   Please keep in mind that "200" is the only forbidden code.
 If it is included on the status list Wget2 will ignore it.
-The max. number of download attempts is given by the `--tries` option.
+The max number of download attempts is given by the `--tries` option.

 ### `-O`, `--output-document=file`